![]() |

 Specifies the exchange data options.
 Possible values are:

-Select if and how the values in the exchange file are sorted.
+Sorting combo specifies if and how data in the exported file is sorted.
+Possible values are:

 The above options are visible only if the format you selected supports them.